HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Its usual height is 15–20 meters, but it can sometimes erupt up to 40 meters high.
 So, even if you have just a few minutes, you will see it erupt – it is quite loud and I was startled by it every time.

-This again is a popular sight, and since it is on the way to the other attractions, it is definitely a must-visit place.
+This again is a popular sight, and since it is on the way to the other attractions, it is a must-visit place.

-- I would probably spend around 30-45 minutes here so you can see the eruptions more than 2-3 times.
+• I would probably spend around 30-45 minutes here so you can see the eruptions more than 2-3 times.

-- It is free to visit, with no parking fees.
+• It is free to visit.

 TIP: All of the above-mentioned places have at least one restaurant/cafe and restrooms (which you might have to pay for).